SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/enterprise-search-audit.md

 ### Enterprise Search Audit - User Insights
-The Enterprise Search Audit - User Insights dashboard provides a high-level view to understand who are the key users of search in your account.
-The dashboard panels provide details about search usage of top users in terms of search query count, data scanned and retrieved by tiers.
+The Enterprise Search Audit - User Insights dashboard provides a high-level view of your account's key search users.
+The dashboard panels provide information about top users' search usage in terms of search query count, data scanned and retrieved by tiers.

 Use this dashboard to: